 Benefits and Drawbacks

 Freelancing in ballet offers both benefits and drawbacks.
-Freelancers enjoy the flexibility to choose their projects, leading to more fulfilling and varied work experiences.
-They benefit from creative freedom and the ability to set their schedules.
+Freelancers enjoy the flexibility to choose their projects, which leads to more fulfilling and varied work experiences.
+They also benefit from creative freedom and the ability to set their schedules.

 However, this freedom comes with the responsibility of self-marketing and independent financial management.
 Freelance dancers must handle their training and expenses, often leading to higher overall costs than those contracted by companies.
 Inconsistent income also poses financial challenges, as future earnings are never guaranteed.